-- Presenting play materials that provide appropriate challenges to the children; - Providing activities that reflect the ethnic composition of the children and community; - Having toys available which offer a variety of sensory experiences or which respond to a child's actions; - Providing changes to the environment during the day; - Offering children the freedom to choose from a variety of activities; - For infants- continually talking with the child about his/her immediate environment, frequent close physical contact and moving of the infant; - For school age children planning outdoor activities, encouraging children to plan activities that include the younger children and rotating equipment; - Activities which promote children's development.
+- Presenting play materials that provide appropriate challenges to the children - Providing activities that reflect the ethnic composition of the children and community - Having toys available which offer a variety of sensory experiences or which respond to a child's actions - Providing changes to the environment during the day - Offering children the freedom to choose from a variety of activities - For infants: continually talking with the child about his/her immediate environment, frequent close physical contact and moving of the infant - For school age children: planning outdoor activities, encouraging children to plan activities that include the younger children and rotating equipment - Activities that promote children's development

-In consultation with the child care advisor, activities which promote the children's physical, emotional, cognitive and social development should be established and followed.
+In consultation with the Child Care Advisor, the provider should establish and follow activities that promote the children's physical, emotional, cognitive and social development.
 The experiences should be varied and should allow the children to learn through doing.
-The provider should encourage the child to observe and experiment, communicate and problem solve.
+The Provider should encourage the child to observe and experiment, communicate and problem solve.

-All providers must ensure that there is adequate play material and equipment available for all children.
+All Providers must ensure that there is adequate play material and equipment available for all children.